JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::block::ssdp()

-blocks an insecure port 1900 that may lead to
+Blocks an insecure port 1900 that may lead to
 DDoS masked attacks.
 Only remove this function if you absolutely need port 1900.
 In most cases, this is a junk port.